-Egypt v Morocco
+Salah helps send Egypt to Afcon semis

 Post update

-Attempt blocked.
-Munir El-Haddadi (Morocco) left footed shot from the left side of the box is blocked.
-Assisted by Sofiane Boufal with a cross.
+Attempt missed.
+Sofyan Amrabat (Morocco) right footed shot from outside the box is high and wide to the right.
+Assisted by Soufiane Rahimi.

 Post update